This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place all the ingredients in a high speed food processor and blend until all the ingredients are well incorporated and mixture is smooth.
+- Place all the ingredients in a high speed food processor and pulse until all the ingredients are well incorporated and the mixture looks like a smooth paste.

 - Transfer to a small serving bowl and chill before serving.
-Garnish with parsley, drizzle olive oil, and serve with pita chips, if desired.
+Create swerves with the back of a spoon, drizzle with olive oil and garnish with extra walnuts and chopped parsley.
+Serve with pita chips, if desired.

 Notes